animate1978/MB-Lab/docs/finalize.rst

 * It's not possible to add or remove vertices
 * It has many custom properties
 * It uses directly the textures from lab data so they can't be customized.
-* It's the unique lab character in the scene
+* It's the ONLY lab character in the scene

 To remove these limits and enable the "after-creation" tools, the lab model must be converted in a normal model, using the finalization process.
 The production pipeline and finalization step